gSchool/sdi-capstone-base/README.md

     - Created MENUS for SHEETS VIEW
     - Implemented SEARCH on USER ACCESS screen
     - Added "UPDATE" notification if previously entered data is changed
+    - Resolved issue with FIREBASE authentication not passing header

 <br>